-There are two types of feed-in tariffs (FiT) that are used to pay customers with micro-embedded generation for any electricity that they inject (or export) into the State's electricity distribution network.
-One is the 'Transitional' FiT applying to customers who applied to connect an embedded generation system prior to 31 August 2013, had their embedded generation approved as an eligible embedded generation system and had their embedded generation installed by 31 August 2014.
-Transitional FiT rates and terms are different for residential and small business customers.
+Prior to 1 January 2020 there had been two types of feed-in tariffs (FiT) that were used to pay customers with micro-embedded generation for any electricity that they injected (or exported) into the State's electricity distribution network.
+One was the 'Transitional' FiT applying to customers who had applied to connect an embedded generation system prior to 31 August 2013, had their embedded generation approved as an eligible embedded generation system and had their embedded generation installed by 31 August 2014.
+Transitional FiT rates and terms were different for residential and small business customers.